ShadowTraffic/shadowtraffic-ai-context/markdown-docs/docs.md

 If you want to generate events that intentionally violate [data quality rules](https://docs.confluent.io/cloud/current/sr/fundamentals/data-contracts.html), set `continueOnRuleException` to `true`.

-This will cause ShadowTraffic to skip past the record and continue running.
+This will cause ShadowTraffic to suppress violation errors and continue running.
 Note that any events which violate data quality rules won't be available for `lookup` operations since the data won't have been written to the target topic.

 **Input:**
 ```json